sfc-gh-dwilczak/tutorials/docs/snowflake/google/storage/index.md

 # Connect Snowflake to Google Cloud Storage
 Goal of this tutorial is to load JSON and CSV data from a Google Cloud Storage using the [Copy into](https://docs.snowflake.com/en/sql-reference/sql/copy-into-table) sql command and [Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-intro) to automate the ingestion process.

+## Requirements
-This tutorial assumes you have nothing in your Snowflake account ([Trial](https://signup.snowflake.com/)) and no complex security needs.
+- Snowflake account, you can use a ([free trial](https://signup.snowflake.com/)).
+We also assume no complex security needs.
+- Google cloud account, you can setup a [free account](https://cloud.google.com/) to get started.

 ## Video
 Video in development.